Python API Basics

 Getting Started with the API

-The API follows object-oriented principles.
-You create materials, surfaces, and cells as Python objects, then combine them into a complete model.
-This approach makes it easy to modify designs, run parameter studies, and integrate with other Python tools.
+The API is object-oriented: you create materials, surfaces, and cells as Python objects, then combine them into a complete model.

 python